 - SAP and its Partner Network misrepresented Fiori as a Complete Replacement for the SAPGUI.
 In actual reality, it is a series of apps.
 The development of Fiori apps seems to be slowing.
 As I check the Fiori app library, the library is now up to 1015 apps.
-At one point they were adding 15 apps per month.
+At one point, they were adding 15 apps per month.

-- SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tables, and Phones: Yet, Fiori’s heritage is actually as a mobile app.
+- SAP and its Partner Network Misrepresented Fiori as a User Interface That Works Equally Well on Computers, Tablets, and Phones: Yet, Fiori’s heritage is a mobile app.
 It is not designed to show the data density of a computer screen for complex transactions.
 It is a “lightweight” user interface.
 Fiori can be displayed on a computer, but this is not the same as saying that Fiori is a user interface designed for computers.

 - SAP and its Partner Network Misrepresented of the Effort Involved with Fiori: Even for companies that purchased S4 because they were tricked by SAP’s marketing.
 Or because they were somehow connected to Hasso Plattner.
 (Hasso Plattner remotely controls purchases of many companies in Germany and other businesses that has some type of interest, this is why most S4 implementations have been in Germany.)
 It’s difficult to justify going to effort even to bring up Fiori.
 Fiori requires a parallel technology and training pathway.
 It requires a lot of resources.
 All to migrate some transactions to a use interface that has little chance of survival.
-Honestly, at this point why would, a company invest the effort to do this knowing that Fiori is not the future of SAP’s user interface?
+Honestly, at this point, why would a company invest the effort to do this, knowing that Fiori is not the future of SAP’s user interface?

 SAP not only misrepresents Fiori and its applicability but uses it to “UI wash” its SAPGUI.
 This is pointed out by Max Favillon at his blog.

-“Browse SAP websites and try to figure out what its user interface looks like, you will have a hard time, no screenshot whatsoever, a lot of beautiful picture of smiling business people using laptops, smartphones, and tablets, but not even a glimpse of what SAP applications UI looks like. ”
+“Browse SAP websites and try to figure out what its user interface looks like, you will have a hard time, no screenshot whatsoever.
+A lot of beautiful picture of smiling businesspeople using laptops, smartphones, and tablets, but not even a glimpse of what SAP applications UI looks like.”